bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

     Password: SCdebian2022

 ## Post Debian installation steps
-You might notice at this point that even though the system is operational, the LED status light on top of the unit is still flashing green.

-In order to fix this and some other Seagate Central specific issues we need to install and configure some boot scripts.
+A few Seagate Central specific modifications need to be made to the Debian system.

 First, we need to install the "u-boot-tools" Debian package on the Seagate Central using the following command issued as root on the Seagate Central.